Poseidon-tools/Poseidon-Inseminator/README.md

 ```
 As a result you'll see message logged in console, and suprisingly no NullReferenceException error, although at first glance it seems that viewManager can't have value, because it's nor exposed in inspector or initialized via any method.

-Using `[Insemine]` attribute is only a top of an iceberg, but it's required to tell Inseminator system that you have field in your component, waiting for value to be injected.
+Using `[Inseminate]` attribute is only a top of an iceberg, but it's required to tell Inseminator system that you have field in your component, waiting for value to be injected.
 Next step is dependency resolvers setup.

 ### Dependency resolvers
 Basically dependency resolver is a container, which will deal with installing and assigning dependencies. **Each dependency resolver is considered as separate scope** (working on scope parenting at this moment).
 For now, you cannot establish communication between subscope and main scope.
 It means that each of your dependency resolvers should be self-sufficient and should be able to serve dependencies in it's scope on it's own.
 This will become more understandable after default resolvers introduction part.